Relativistic reflection within an extended hot plasma geometry: Energy shift formula

 For a given photon with energy $\Einf$ at infinity, Eq.~\eqref{eq:energy_shift_disk_inf_appendix} allows us to obtain the equation for the energy shift of the photon between the rest frames of the primary source and the disk,

 where all the quantities $e^{-\nu}$, $\OmegaKeplerian$, $\OmegaSource$, $\gamma$ are taken at the location in the disk, or at the source location, when the corresponding subscript is given.
-For $\lambda = 0$ and a source located at the rotational axis of the black hole, Eq.~\eqref{eq:energy_shift_appendix} reduces to the lamp post energy shift \citep{dauser2013}.
+For $\lambda = 0$ and a source located at the rotational axis of the BH, Eq.~\eqref{eq:energy_shift_appendix} reduces to the lamp post energy shift \citep{dauser2013}.